prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 }
 ```

-Note: First removes existing connections containing one of the specified nodes, then adds the edge connecting both nodes.
+> Note: First removes existing connections containing one of the specified nodes, then adds the edge connecting both nodes.

-You can also use the `updatePost` or `updateMetaInformation` mutations to connect a post with a meta information:
+You can also use the `updatePost` or `updateMetaInformation` mutations to connect a `Post` node with a `metaInformation` node:

 ```graphql
 ---